akerl/scripts/README.md

 Pulls random quotes from [my quote lists](https://github.com/akerl/quotes)

-### repo_pull

-Quick bash script to git pull on a repo.
-I use it for having launchd pull repo updates.

 ### repo_sync

 Pulls updates from origin/master for any git repos inside a directory.
 If no directory is given, uses the current directory.